qqpann/KnowledgeTracing/README.md

 @article{panaccuracy,
-  title={Prior knowledge on the dynamics of skill acquisition improves deep knowledge tracing}, author={Qiushi Pan and Taro Tezuka}, booktitle={Proceedings of the 29th International Conference on Computers in Education, }, year={2021}
+  title={Prior knowledge on the dynamics of skill acquisition improves deep knowledge tracing}, author={Qiushi Pan and Taro Tezuka}, booktitle={Proceedings of the 29th International Conference on Computers in Education}, year={2021}
 }
 ```